 - Giving up everything and traveling, whether in an RV, van or hotels

-When I say that I hate minimalism, I’m not talking about common sense decluttering and downsizing.
+When I say that I hate minimalism, I’m not talking about common sense decluttering and downsizing (here’s a helpful example of the differences).
 Lots of people think they are minimalists when all they’re doing is decluttering their life.
 I’m talking about the ideal of minimalism of *really* cutting back on everything in your life – living in a smaller house, giving up much of your belongings, etc.

 In theory, minimalism sounds simple and great.
 Who doesn’t want less stress in their lives?
 Who doesn’t want more time?
 Who doesn’t want to save money by having so few things to spend money on?